craigrusselltiu/yoshis-island/README.md

 - It is now a non-stop side scroller where enemies must be avoided through a simple jump key.
 - Added score to keep track of how many enemies have been avoided.
 - Added jump functionality to the character.
 - Added enemies that will result in a game over when touched.
+(Comes with a nice sound effect!)
 - Added numerous extra animations to the character and enemies.

 ## Controls